thelinuxlich/mutano/README.md

   destinations: [{
     type: 'zod'
   }],
-  dryRun: true // Return content instead of writing to files })
+  dryRun: true // Return content and don't write to files })

 // Output is an object where keys are filenames and values are file content